 Mastering a Gluten-Free Diet

-With more and more people limiting the amount of gluten in their diet – 30% of Australians, according to Coeliac Australia – understanding how to maintain a tasty, interesting and nutritious meal plan is increasingly important.
+With more and more people limiting the amount of gluten in their diet, understanding how to maintain a tasty, interesting and nutritious meal plan is increasingly important.

 Contrary to popular contention, gluten-free does not necessarily equate to healthy.
 “Many gluten-free products contain ingredients that are high GI and have empty calories,” says dietitian and culinary nutritionist for The Food Crafters and Healthy Home Cafe Caroline Trickey.
 “Shoppers need to look closely at the labels on their food and determine the nutritional integrity of a product before adding it to the trolley.”